PonderLM-2: Pretraining LLM with Latent Thoughts in Continuous Space: Experiments

 \textbf{Datasets.} Following~\citep{gu2023mamba,zeng2025pretraining}, we including LAMBADA \citep{paperno2016lambada}, SciQ \citep{welbl2017crowdsourcing}, HellaSwag \citep{zellers2019hellaswag}, PIQA \citep{bisk2020piqa}, WinoGrande \citep{sakaguchi2021winogrande}, ARC-Easy and ARC-Challenge \citep{clark2018think}, RACE \citep{lai2017race} for comprehensive evaluation.

-\textbf{Baselines.} We compare our PonderLM-2-Pythia models against several strong baselines: (1) the official Pythia models; (2) the PonderLM-Pythia models from prior work; (3) several open-source models trained on a similar data volume, including OPT~\citep{zhang2022opt} and Bloom~\citep{le2023bloom}; and (4) TinyLLaMA~\citep{zhang2024tinyllama}, a powerful model trained on ten times the amount of data (3T tokens vs. our 300B).
+\textbf{Baselines.} We compare PonderLM-2-Pythia against: (1) the official Pythia suite; (2) prior PonderLM-Pythia models; (3) open-source models trained on comparable data volumes, including OPT~\citep{zhang2022opt} and Bloom~\citep{le2023bloom}; and (4) TinyLLaMA~\citep{zhang2024tinyllama}, trained on $\sim$10$\times$ more data (3T vs.\ our 300B tokens).

 \textbf{Results.} As shown in \autoref{tab:downstream}, our PonderLM-2-Pythia models consistently outperform similarly-sized baselines, including official Pythia, PonderLM-Pythia, OPT, and Bloom.
 Remarkably, our models also surpass competitors more than twice their size.
 For instance, PonderLM-2-Pythia-410M exceeds the performance of official Pythia-1B and Bloom-1.7B, while PonderLM-2-Pythia-1.4B outperforms Pythia-2.8B.
 Furthermore, our PonderLM-2-Pythia-1.4B significantly surpasses TinyLLaMA-1.1B, despite the latter being trained on 10$\times$ more data.